Canning Cherry Tomatoes (Two Simple Ways!)

 6. Use the bubble remover to scrape the inside of the jar and remove air bubbles.
 Then use a damp paper towel to clean the rim of the jar.
 Center the lid and close the jar with the band finger tight.
 Your hot pack cherry tomatoes are ready for processing in the water bath canner.

-7. Set the jars of cherry tomatoes on the rack of the water bath canner.
-Lower the rack to the boiling water, cover the canner, and process pint jars in the boiling water for 40 minutes and pint jars for 35 minutes.
+7. Processing - set the jars of cherry tomatoes on the rack of the water bath canner.
+Lower the rack to the boiling water, cover the canner, and process quart jars in the boiling water for 40 minutes and pint jars for 35 minutes.
 Remember to adjust processing time according to the table in the notes if you live above 1000 feet in elevation.

 8. Once processing time is over, turn the heat off and uncover the canner.
 Let the jars rest in the hot water for five minutes before removing them.
 Use the jar lifter to remove the jars from the canner and set them on a kitchen towel on the kitchen counter to cool overnight.